CalebQ42/CustomDiceRoller/README.md

 Goals (In general):
 * Functional and nice looking material design UI

+Known Issues:
+* There is no warning when you rename a die or group to the name of an existing die or group, causing the old one to be overwritten.

 Post release Goals:
 * Publish your dice online
 * Share dice directly to others